dineshkoilada/dsa/docs/03_advanced_java_concepts.md

 ```

 ### 📌 Optional to Handle Null Values
-/**
- * Optional is a container object that may or may not contain a non-null value,
+Optional is a container object that may or may not contain a non-null value,
- * providing a clear API for dealing with potentially absent values without resorting to null checks.
+providing a clear API for dealing with potentially absent values without resorting to null checks.
- *
- * @see java.util.Optional
- */
 ```java
 // Pre-Java 8 approach to find maximum value
 /**